Amedy Coulibaly: Activities prior to 2015 shootings

 Ten months after his meeting with Sarkozy, in May 2010 police arrested him and searched his apartment.
 They found ammunition, a crossbow, and letters seeking false official documents.
 Coulibaly maintained that he was planning to sell the ammunition on the street.
 In December 2013 he was sentenced to five years in prison for supplying ammunition for a plot to break out from prison radical French-Algerian Islamist Smain Ait Ali Belkacem (who had planned the 1995 Paris Métro and RER bombings), a plot in which the Kouachi brothers were also involved.
 However, Coulibaly was released early from Villepinte prison outside Paris, in March 2014.
 He was required to wear an electronic bracelet until May 2014.

 In October 2014, he and Boumeddiene went to perform the Hajj in Mecca, the pilgrimage obligatory for every Muslim who is able to do so.

 A week before the attacks, on 4 January 2015 Coulibaly rented a house in Gentilly, Val-de-Marne, in the southern Paris suburbs.
 There, after the attacks, police discovered automatic weapons, a grenade launcher, smoke grenades and bombs, handguns, industrial explosives, and flags of the Islamic State.

-He had pledged allegiance to Abu Bakr al-Baghdadi and the Islamic State of Iraq and the Levant, as he put it, "as soon as the caliphate was declared," which was in the summer of 2014.
+He had pledged allegiance to Abu Bakr al-Baghdadi and the Islamic State, as he put it, "as soon as the caliphate was declared," which was in the summer of 2014.
 He stated this, and described how he and the Kouachi brothers had synchronized their attacks and were "a team, in league together," in a video posted on Twitter days after he and the brothers were killed.
 Text in the video states that Coulibaly had killed a policewoman and "five Jews."
-The video captions him with the names "Amedy Coulibaly" and "Abou Bassir Abdallah al-Ifriqi".
+The video captions him with the names "Amedy Coulibaly" and "Abou Bassir Abdallah al-Ifriqi."
 As the video includes news reports of his attack on the kosher supermarket, it was edited by someone after he was killed.